garysheng/faithwalk-os/perspectives/the-formation-crisis.md

 Properly forming a single child requires understanding what formation actually entails:

+**Holy household foundation:** A family that serves as the main headquarters of formation—where parents model divine patterns of how to live, love, and raise children according to God's design.
+The household becomes a living demonstration of kingdom values, where children witness authentic faith lived out daily through marriage, parenting, work, hospitality, and community relationships.

 **Spiritual foundation:** Deep love and trust in God.
 Understanding of their divine nature and God's design for reality.
 Knowledge of how they fit into His purposes rather than random existence.

 **Self-awareness:** Clear recognition of their God-given talents and how those gifts complement others in community.
 Understanding of how their unique abilities serve larger purposes beyond personal success.